daniel5151/clicky/README.md

     -   **Goals:**
         -   Get an actual working emulated iPod up and running!
         -   Play some authentic Brick Breaker!

-Once things seem stable, it shouldn't be _too_ difficult to get the iPod 5g up and running, since it's mostly the same hardware, mod the color screen.

 ### Unknowns that might make things tricky